RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 Once a user has logged in, you've hashed their password using only the best practices, you've pulled what their password should be from the database, it's time to compare them.
 They're both strings, so `==` should work, right?
 Well yes, but actually no. Comparing strings is incredibly well optimised, for good reason!
 Lots of fundamental parts of programming depend on strings being compared as quickly as possible.
 However when it comes to security, this isn't necessarily what we want.

 Many methods of string comparison have a number of cases to short circuit, and run faster than a regular character-by-character comparison.
-Even then when running a character-by-character comparison, it's good practice to abort as soon as you've got 1 character which doesn't match.
+Even then when running a character-by-character comparison, it's good practice to abort as soon as you've got one character which doesn't match.
 When comparing hashes, these short circuits are counter-productive.
 By accurately measuring how long the system takes to check your password, you can gain insight about what the true hashes value is, and therefore begin to crack it.
 This is known as a [timing attack](https://en.wikipedia.org/wiki/Timing_attack).

 Any time you're comparing values in a secure context, you should a constant-time algorithm.
 The time required for these is always relative to the length of the values, and doesn't short circuit.
 For example, like the following Python: